Silencerco/python-steenzout/README.md

 `steenzout` namespace package.

 Namespace packages and regular packages are very similar.
-The differences are:

-Portions of namespace packages need not all come from the same directory structure, or even from the same loader.
+The differences are portions of namespace packages need not all come from the same directory structure, or even from the same loader.

 Regular packages are self-contained: all parts live in the same directory hierarchy.

 * namespace packages have no __file__ attribute.